 Fluid ounce

 A fluid ounce (fl oz) is a unit of volume in the U.S. customary and imperial systems of measurement.
-As its name suggests, fluid ounces are mostly used to measure liquids, such as the amount of liquid in a container, like a drink or a cup of coffee.
+In the US customary system, 1 fluid ounce is equal to 29.574 mL; in the imperial system, 1 fl oz is equal to 28.413 mL.
+As the name of the unit suggests, the two are mostly used to measure liquids, such as the amount of liquid in a container, like a drink or a cup of coffee.

 The fluid ounce has different definitions in the US customary and imperial systems of measurement.
 In terms of milliliters (mL):